geigea84/Horiseon/README.md

 Refactor project for digital marketing company Horiseon.
 The primary goal of this project is to improve accessibility for search engine optimization, screen readers, and litigation prevention.

-I re-worked the HTML layout and improved tag semantics and consolidated the CSS elements and declarations and removed redundant declarations.
+I re-worked the HTML layout and improved tag semantics, consolidated the CSS elements and declarations, and removed redundant declarations.
 All changes are listed below.

 Link to deployed application:
 https://geigea84.github.io/Horiseon/